 You can also observe countless historic structures along the Roaring Fork Motor Nature Trail, Cataloochee, Oconaluftee, and other locations.

-Near many significant cities
+3. Proximity to many significant cities

 Another prominent factor contributing to the popularity of the Great Smoky Mountains is its proximity to numerous significant cities, including Asheville, Nashville, Knoxville, Charlotte, and Atlanta.